Houl/repmo-vim/README.markdown

 Requires a not-too-old Vim which correctly handles a [count] typed before an &lt;expr> mapping.

+## Related

+Looks like [vim-expand-region](https://github.com/landock/vim-expand-region) has a similar purpose.

 ## License

 Copyright (c) Andy Wokula.
 The Vim License applies.